 Final words of advice.
 22:56

-I agree with you on the paper pen to paper physically or has been researched that it helps you process and be creative and be even better.
+I agree with you on the paper pen to paper physically it has been researched that it helps you process and be creative and be even better.
 But final parting words I would say don’t be stuck.
 Like, don’t be discouraged.
 Just take steps to move forward.
 Know that it’s okay to get help in this world.
 I am a marketing expert.
 That’s my background and I need help with marketing, right.
 It’s not a sign of weakness or whatever.
 It’s just, it’s normal.
 Like, seek help.
 Don’t be stuck and let people be able to find you by sharing what it is that you do.

 How to connect with Natalie 23:38